rgorby/MAGE/docs/source/quickStart/running/helioQuickStart.rst

    Template creation complete!

-After these inputs, the script read data from the WSA FITS file, cinverts it to a format readable by ``gamhelio_mpi.x`` and generates the XML input file.
+After these inputs, the script reads data from the WSA FITS file, converts it to a format readable by ``gamhelio_mpi.x`` and generates the XML input file.

 You should now see the following files in your run directory: